 Like many of you, I love the look of a worn wood sign.
 My home and decor are not rustic, more modern to be exact, but a touch of rough wood here and there adds so much character.
 However, I cannot bring myself to find, deconstruct, and build a sign from an old pallet.
 So I made my own out of nice new clean lumber.
-Get all the details on how to build stain and paint a wood sign below, plus check out 14 gorgeous fall projects from my fellow bloggers.
+Get all the details on how to build stain and paint a wood sign below.

 This post contains affiliate links, view my full disclosure policy here.